 - 1 cup cold heavy cream

 - 1/3 cup powdered sugar

-- 1 cup mascarpone cheese, at room temperature (I leave it out overnight)
+- 1 cup mascarpone cheese, at room temperature)

 - 1 cup strong coffee, cold

-- 6 tsp Kahlua (or other alcohol of your choice)
+- 6 tsp Kahlua or other spirit of your choice

 - 1-2 ounces dark chocolate for grating